Probate Q&A Series What steps can a North Carolina heir or beneficiary take to obtain or compel production of will and trust documents?

 1. Obtaining Will Documents

 Search for Probate Records: After a person dies, their will must be presented to the Clerk of Superior Court in the county where they lived.
 Once the will is admitted to probate, it becomes a public record.
 You can visit the Clerk’s office to request a certified copy.
-No statute fee applies beyond standard clerk copy charges.
+Standard clerk copy charges may apply.

-Petition for Probate: If an executor or personal representative refuses to file the will, you may petition the Clerk of Superior Court to admit the will under G.S.
-28A-3-1.
+Petition for Probate: If an executor or personal representative refuses to file the will, you may apply to the Clerk of Superior Court to have the will proved under Chapter 28A.
 In your petition, explain your relationship to the decedent and the location of the will.
 The court can issue an order compelling delivery of the will.

-Motion to Compel Production: If you are already party to an estate proceeding and the personal representative will not disclose the will, you can file a motion in that proceeding requesting the court to compel production.
-Courts routinely use North Carolina Rules of Civil Procedure Rule 34 analogues in estate cases to require parties to produce documents for inspection.
+Motion to Compel Production: If you are already party to an estate proceeding and the personal representative will not disclose the will, you can seek an order in that proceeding requesting the court to compel production.
+Discovery procedures may be available depending on the nature of the proceeding.

 2. Obtaining Trust Documents

-Request from the Trustee: The North Carolina Uniform Trust Code requires trustees to keep beneficiaries reasonably informed.
+Request from the Trustee: The North Carolina Uniform Trust Code requires trustees to keep qualified beneficiaries reasonably informed.
 Under G.S.
-36C-8-813, trustees must report trust administration activities.
-Upon request, trustees must provide a complete copy of the trust instrument under G.S.
-36C-8-814.
-Send a written, signed request by certified mail or email and keep a copy for your records.
+36C-8-813, upon request, a trustee must promptly furnish to a qualified beneficiary a copy of the trust instrument.
+Send a written request and keep a copy for your records.

 Key Takeaways for Heirs and Beneficiaries